-A child with two unexcused absences and/or tardies is to receive counseling by the school principal or his/her designee.
-This is to be recorded on the Hopkins County Schools Truancy Report and a dated letter sent home.
+Designated school personnel should attempt to conference with a student child with who has obtained at least two unexcused absences and/or tardies. is to receive counseling by the school principal or his/her designee.
+This is student conference should to be documented on the Truancy Tab and the Hopkins County Schools Truancy Report Form and sent to the parents/guardians or student (if the student is eighteen (18) or older).